+Thank you, Rhonda Kelsey, Principal Office telephone- (803) 981-1550 E-mail address- rkelsey@rhmail.org

+Student Handbook Parent/Guardian Signature Page

-Thank you, Rhonda Kelsey, Principal Office telephone- (803) 981-1550 E-mail address- rkelsey@rhmail.org I verify that I have read the 2020 - 2021 Student Handbook which can be found digitally on the Ebinport website and Facebook page.
-I have also read the Rock Hill Schools' "Return to School" plan that is available on the district website.
-The direct link to the district's "Return to School" plan is bit.ly/RHreturn2020.
+I verify that I have read the 2022 - 2023 Student Handbook which can be found digitally on the Ebinport website and Facebook page.

-Please sign below and return this form to your child's teacher by September 18, 2020.
+Please sign below and return this form to your child's teacher by August 19, 2022.
 We must have a signed form for every student.

 Student Name Date

 Parent or Guardian Name Date

 Parent or Guardian Signature Date

+Homeroom Teacher